 There are vaccines for COVID and the flu, however.
 Sinus infections are common and can become more severe due when additional infections are present.
 Those who experience severe, worsening, or prolonged sinus infections should seek medical treatment.

-Visit Solar Urgent Care in Ventura whenever you or a family member is sick or injured.
+Visit Solar Urgent Care in Oxnard whenever you or a family member is sick or injured.
 Visit our website to learn about the medical care and services we provide.